leonid-shevtsov/ambient_theme.vim/README.md

 It switches the `background` variable from `light` to `dark`.
 Works smoothly with [solarized](http://ethanschoonover.com/solarized).

+Optionally, you can set the themes if you want a separate one for each.

 # Limitations

 Vim doesn't have a timer.
 So this uses [a hack](http://vim.wikia.com/wiki/Timer_to_execute_commands_periodically) which only works in Normal mode.